ruslanmv/ruslanmv.github.io/_posts/2024-08-20-How-to-Build-a-basic-LLM-GPT-from-Scratch-in-Python.md

 - **Transformer Block:** The `TransformerBlock` class combines a multi-head self-attention layer with feed-forward neural networks and layer normalization to create the fundamental building block of the GPT model.
 - **GPT Model:** The `GPT` class assembles multiple transformer blocks along with an embedding layer and output layer to form the complete GPT model.

 This visual flow should help clarify how the components of the GPT-like architecture fit together!

+For more details about the Mathematical Aspects of this Architecture please visit this post [Mathematical Foundations of Building a Basic Generative Pretrained Transformer](https://ruslanmv.com/blog/Mathematics-of-a-Basic-Generative-Pretrained-Transformer).

 ## Conclusion